JamieMagee/jamiemagee.co.uk/content/blog/7-tips-for-converting-csharp-code-to-async-await.md

 ## Virtual methods

-In asynchronous programming there is no concept of a `void` return type, as the basis of the model is that each method returns a mechanism for signaling completion of the asynchronous work.
+In asynchronous programming there is no concept of a `void` return type, as the basis of the model is that each method returns a mechanism for signalling completion of the asynchronous work.
 When converting base classes which have empty implementations or return constant values, the framework provides methods and helpers to facilitate the pattern.

 {{< gist JamieMagee 40c8eb76e430c4803ffd225a22ccb0ad "VirtualMethods.cs" >}}